AndreDlm/docs/part-5/requalification.md

               },
               ...

-Two types of plots are supported here:
+2 types of plots are supported here:

 - Predicted vs. Observed